P-adic Asai L-functions for quadratic Hilbert eigenforms: Nearly sheaves

-As described in \cite{urban} for example, the map $\myom^k_H \hookrightarrow \N^0_{H}$ has a $C^\infty$ section over $\R$, the \emph{Hodge splitting} (which identifies $H^0(X_H, \N^0_H)$, with image the space of \emph{nearly-holomorphic modular forms} in the sense of Shimura).
+As described in \cite{urban} for example, the map $\myom^k_H \hookrightarrow \Nn^0_{H}$ has a $C^\infty$ section over $\R$, the \emph{Hodge splitting} (which identifies $H^0(X_H, \Nn^0_H)$ \fix{with a subspace of the real-analytic sections of $\myom^k$; the image of this map is the space of nearly-holomorphic modular forms in the sense of Shimura}).
 If the level group at $p$ is of the form $K_0(p^n)$, it also has a $p$-adic section over the multiplicative locus $\X_H^{\mathrm{m}}$, the \emph{unit-root splitting}.